pilcrowonpaper/copenhagen/mfa.md

 Standard TOTP uses an authenticator app, usually installed on the user's mobile device, to generate a code for the user.

 Each user has a secret key.
 This is shared with the user's authenticator app with a QR code.
 Using that secret and the current time, the authenticator app can generate a new OTP.
-Your app can now ask for the current OTP and it can validate it by also generating one using the same parameters.
+Your app asks for the current OTP and it can validate it by generating one using the same parameters.
 Since the current time is used to generate the code, each code is only valid for a set period (usually 30 seconds).

 ### Generate QR code